tedmatuszewski/TurboFantasySports/docs/Tasks.md

 - [ ] Make the area to the right of your roster show a panel that has your current position and any other stats I can come up with
 - [ ] Add Paypal donate button to footer
 - [ ] Add max num pof riders to config and enforce
+- [ ] Clean out the doccker files and all the other junk in the root that wont get used